 No Safety Recall for GM Brake Lines

-Although GM vehicles did appear to have more consumer complaints for this issue than other vehicle manufacturers, the NHTSA did not find that this was a unique problem to GM vehicles only.
+Although GM vehicles did appear to have more consumer complaints about this issue than other vehicle manufacturers, the NHTSA did not find that this was a unique problem for GM vehicles only.
 While the NHTSA hasn’t ordered a recall, they have issued a safety advisory and consumer safety informational video.
-Consumers in cold weather states with older vehicles are encouraged to get their undercarriages washed and have routine maintenance performed regularly to prevent brake line corrosion that could lead to dangerous and deadly brake failure.
+Consumers in cold-weather states with older vehicles are encouraged to get their undercarriages washed and have routine maintenance performed regularly to prevent brake line corrosion that could lead to dangerous and deadly brake failure.

 If Your Car is More than Seven Years Old

 • Wash undercarriage regularly throughout the winter, and give it a thorough washing in the spring to remove road salt and other de-icing chemicals.

 • Monitor the brake system for signs of corrosion by having regular inspections.